 Determination, Opinion and Advisory Letter for Retirement Plans – Staggered Remedial Amendment Cycles

-Sponsors of individually designed plans submit applications for determination letters once every five years, under a staggered system of 5-year cycles (Cycles A - E).
-Revenue Procedure 2007-44 establishes this system of remedial amendment cycles.
-A 6-year cycle applies to pre-approved plans.
-The IRS considers certain plan qualification requirements in its review of applications, as provided on the applicable Cumulative List for a plan's cycle.
+Prior to February 1, 2017, sponsors of individually designed plans submitted applications for determination letters once every five years, under a staggered system of 5-year cycles (Cycles A - E).
+Revenue Procedure 2007-44 describes this system of remedial amendment cycles.

-Generally, the cycle that applies to an individually designed plan depends on the last digit of the sponsoring employer's identification number (EIN).
-The submission period for individually designed plans is towards the end of their cycle.
+Generally, the cycle that applied to an individually designed plan depended on the last digit of the sponsoring employer's identification number (EIN).
+Some exceptions applied in determining an individually designed plan’s cycle - see the chart below for details.
+The submission period for individually designed plans was generally the last year of their cycle.

-- 5-year remedial amendment cycle for individually designed plans
+5-year remedial amendment cycle – chart of cycle dates for individually designed plans

 Plan amendments between cycles

-- guidance issued or statutes enacted after the October 1 preceding the date the applicable Cumulative List is issued
+- guidance issued or statutes enacted after the October 1 preceding the date the applicable Cumulative List was issued

-- qualification requirements that become effective in a calendar year after the calendar year in which the submission period begins
+- qualification requirements that became effective in a calendar year after the calendar year in which the submission period began

 - statutes first effective in the year in which the submission period begins where there is no guidance